jianghengle/dmac/server/README.md

 When working with Globus connect server:
 - set 002 as umask
 - add `perms 660` in /etc/gridftp.conf
+- set correct hostname in OS and globus config

+when adding a manager:
+- Add user directory
-Add user directory with correct ownership and permissions when adding a manager.
+- make the directory with correct ownership and permissions if working with Globus
+- Change user's home directory to the new directory if working with Globus

 ## Installation
 1. install Crystal https://crystal-lang.org/docs/installation/